metagenomics/2015-biogas-cebitec/README.md

 [@pbelmann](https://github.com/pbelmann) implemented and tested the [accompanying Docker container](https://registry.hub.docker.com/u/metagenomics/2015-biogas-cebitec).

 1. `docker pull metagenomics/2015-biogas-cebitec`
-2. `docker run  -v /path/to/wokspace/directory:/home/biogas/data metagenomics/2015-biogas-cebitec`
+2. `docker run  -v /path/to/workspace/directory:/home/biogas/data metagenomics/2015-biogas-cebitec`

-**Note:** The workspace directory, `/path/to/wokspace/directory`, mounted to the container should be on a volume with >83GB space.
+**Note:** The workspace directory, `/path/to/workspace/directory`, mounted to the container should be on a volume with >83GB space.
 After the container finished, all results can be found in here.

 Per default the container runs with 8 threads (and a serial execution of make).
 You can change this by specifying `--threads=NUMBER` after the name, e.g.
-`docker run  -v /path/to/workspace/directory:/home/biogas/data metagenomics/2015-biogas-cebitec --threads=16`
+`docker run  -v /path/to/workspace/directory:/home/biogas/data metagenomics/2015-biogas-cebitec --threads=32`

 ### Docker on AWS

 We tested the Docker container on an [r3.8xlarge](http://www.ec2instances.info/) instance with 32 Cores, 244GB RAM and a 320GB SSD volume.
+On such an instance, setting `--threads=32`, execution takes **less than 24 hours** to complete (21 hours and 16 minutes in our latest test).
 It should work on smaller instances, too: reproduction requires roughly **89GB memory** and **83GB storage**.

 **Steps by step guide:**